kkruecke/hack-language-yahoo-finance-scrapper/README.md

 * The start column in the html table from which to extract cell text
 * The end column in the html table from which to extract cell text

 The date entered, passed on the command line, is used to construct the specific url path that is then appended to the base url.
+A second parameter is used to specify the number of subsequent days for which data should be extracted and written to the .csv file.

 **YahooTable** holds the table with all the financial data.
 Use the constructor to specify the start and end column that you want its external iterator **YaooTableIterator** to return.
 To fruther limit the range of rows of the iteration, pass **YahooTableIterator** to a **LimitIterator**, for example: